Hello, dear reader,

 Debugger and stack trace

-You probably know the answer - it is relate to Drop trait.
-We need to find a type related to file handle in tokio::fs::File that implements Drop (and with modern IDE like IntelliJ IDEA it is quite easy), here are the types involved on Windows OS to get to it:
+You probably know the answer - it is somehow related to Drop trait.
+We need to find a type in tokio::fs::File that implements Drop (and with modern IDE like IntelliJ IDEA it is quite easy), here are the types involved on Windows OS to get to it:

 tokio::fs::File has